noelle

 As the solo designer on a 3-month project, I built only what the key features needed, rather than a full design system.

-Neutral colours and branding so that the resources saved could stand out
+Neutral colours and branding so the saved resources can stand out

 reflection